jeannemtl/beem/README.md

 Send yourself some fake MATIC with the faucet https://faucet.polygon.technology/

-Create a file called .env.local in root, is set to "local" on both items
+Create a file called .env.local in root, add the two lines and set to "local" on both items

 ENVIRONMENT="local"